-where $s = 365.25/\pi$.
 For more details on the phenology equations see Bloom and Williams (2015) Appendix A.

 The dynamics of leaf area are determined in D&B from the change in leaf mass (C{fol}).
-Leaf mass change is a dynamic outcome of allocation to leaves from the labile C pool, causing bud burst, direct allocation from a fraction of current NPP, and timed losses from leaf senescence using the leaf fall function Φ{fall} .
+Leaf mass change is a dynamic outcome of allocation to leaves from the labile C pool (described above) and direct allocation from a fraction of current NPP, and timed losses from leaf senescence using the leaf fall function Φ{fall} .